State Confirms CBS13 Investigation: New State COVID Lab Processing Inconclusive Results

 However, now four days after Watts’s son was retested, and eight days after his original inconclusive test, the lab is still processing his retest results.

-Her husband received his inconclusive results this weekend, 6 days after his initial test.
+Her husband received his inconclusive results this weekend, 6 days after his test.